The King Kong Show: Release

 In Japan, the first two episodes were combined into a 56-minute special, titled King of the World: The King Kong Show (世界の王者 キングコング大会, Sekai no Ōja: Kingu Kongu Taikai), and was broadcast on NET (now TV Asahi) on December 31, 1966.
 The rest of the series, with the inclusion of Tom of T.H.U.M.B., was broadcast on NET as King Kong & 00 1/7 Tom Thumb (キングコング00 1/7親指トム, Kingu Kongu 00 1/7 Oyayubi Tomu), and aired from April 5 to October 4, 1967, with a total of 25 episodes.

 On November 15, 2005, Sony Wonder released the first eight episodes (two King Kong cartoons separated by a Tom of T.H.U.M.B. cartoon) on two DVD releases titled King Kong: The Animated Series Volume 1 and King Kong: The Animated Series Volume 2.
 The pilot episode was included, in its two parts for American syndication, between the two DVDs.

 Reception

 In the 2007 book Comics Gone Ape!
 The Missing Link to Primates in Comics, comics historian Michael Eury writes: "The Rankin/Bass King Kong was an early case of identity theft, where the Kong name was appropriated (fully under license) to describe a new character that, at best, only remotely resembled his namesake.
 This was Kong done wrong".

 Legacy

-This series, in spite of the lukewarm reception, was successful enough for Rankin/Bass to extend the Kong franchise to another Japanese company, Toho (which had already produced the hit film King Kong vs. Godzilla in 1962).
+This series was successful enough for Rankin/Bass to extend the Kong franchise to another Japanese company, Toho (which had already produced the hit film King Kong vs. Godzilla in 1962).
 This resulted in two films: Ebirah, Horror of the Deep (originally intended to be a Kong film, with Godzilla exhibiting some of Kong's traits) and King Kong Escapes, which was based on The King Kong Show.